SJSUSpring2020-CMPE272/Covid19Proj/README.md

 More importantly, after April 3rd, the covid-19 positive case increase ration from 10-20% down to below 5%.
 It is very convincing that quarantine rule/promoting mask have positive effect for a country to fight with Covid-19.

 # However
-The decrease of the covid-19 positive case increase speed does not mean the US nation already pass the turning point.
+The negative increase of the COVID-19 positive case does not mean the US nation already pass the turning point.
 Actually, the US nation still have not passed the turning point, though some state already passed the turning point.

 I have implement a turning point algorithm.
 Let Just take Italy as the example.
 ![Image text](https://github.com/SJSUSpring2020-CMPE272/Covid19Proj/blob/master/pics_bon/Italytp.png)

-Because the new increase case get influenced every, we can count the average increase number first.
+Because the new increase case get influenced everyday, we can count the average increase cases as a period first.
 We can set the ratio as 3-day a period and 5-day a period.
 3-day period could get more in precise date for turning point.
 However, if the data fluctuate in very huge range, we would recommend to use large scale range.
 #
 #
 ![Image text](https://github.com/SJSUSpring2020-CMPE272/Covid19Proj/blob/master/pics_bon/tp.png)
-From the turning point algorithm, we can know that, the turning point will be appear around the 30-32 row of dataframe.
+From the turning point algorithm, we know that, the turning point will be appear around the 30-32 row of the dataframe.

 ![Image text](https://github.com/SJSUSpring2020-CMPE272/Covid19Proj/blob/master/pics_bon/USAtp.png)

-Which between 3-25 to 3-27.
+Which is between the dates from 3-25 to 3-27.
 ![Image text](https://github.com/SJSUSpring2020-CMPE272/Covid19Proj/blob/master/pics_bon/linechart.png)
 and we do find it the increase number vector get decrease after the turning point.